 To communicate, observe the whole dog

 Dog behavioral experts continually reinforce the importance of observing the “whole dog” before deciding what your pup’s facial expressions mean.
-Posture, tail position, paw placement, body movement — all are clues to help you and your dog communicate clearly and confidently.
+Posture, tail position, paw placement, and body movement are clues to help you and your dog communicate clearly and confidently.